capitanbatata/capitanbatata.github.io/_drafts/review-steelcase-gesture.md

 - Support in the thoracic region.
 - Armrests.
+- Flexible backrest.
+- Sticky backrest mechanism.

 What I do not like:

 - No adjustable depth lumbar support.
 The chair is either for you or it isn't.
 - Seat-pan comfort.

+Other considerations:

+- For chairs with this kind of backrest mechanism, a headrest makes much more
+  sense: you'd be reclining more often since the chair promotes switching position often.

 # First day